oneilli/Small_Projects/README.md

 # This project contains a number of disjointed small scripts and projects.
 The programs consist of personal projects created while learning and projects completed as part of university modules.
+The programs will contain a short description at the beginning of the file.